bhuwan9898/Server-Side-With-PHP/README.md

 ## 📚 Course Overview

-I'll be following a structured approach to learning PHP, covering the following topics:
+I'll be following a structured approach to learning PHP, covering a lot of topics.
+In this branch I have especially worked with the following topics:

 ### Getting Started with PHP
 - Setting up the environment
 - Writing your first PHP script
 - Understanding PHP syntax and variables

-### Control Structures
-- Conditional statements (if, else, switch)
-- Looping structures (for, while, foreach)

-### Functions and Arrays
-- Defining and calling functions
-- Working with arrays and array functions

-### Working with Forms
-- Handling form data using GET and POST
-- Validating user input

-### PHP and Databases
-- Connecting to a MySQL database
-- Performing CRUD operations (Create, Read, Update, Delete)

-### Object-Oriented PHP
-- Classes and objects
-- Inheritance and polymorphism

-### Advanced Topics
-- File handling in PHP
-- Error handling and exceptions
-- Working with sessions and cookies
+- - Some indexed and associative arrays

 ## 🎯 Goals
-- Gain a solid understanding of PHP fundamentals.
-- Build a series of projects to apply what I've learned.
-- Create a portfolio of PHP-based applications.
+- Establish a Functional Development Environment.

-## 🌱 Progress Tracking

-I'll be updating this repository with:

-- **Code snippets**: Small exercises and examples as I learn.
-- **Mini-projects**: To solidify my understanding of key concepts.
-- **Notes and resources**: Useful references and tips.
-- **Challenges**: Problems and solutions as I work through various tasks.

-## 🚀 Future Plans

-After completing the foundational course, I plan to:

-- Explore PHP frameworks like Laravel or Symfony.
+- Write and execute simple PHP scripts.
-- Integrate PHP with other web technologies (e.g., JavaScript, AJAX).
+- Understand how PHP integrates with HTML.
-- Contribute to open-source PHP projects.
+- Learn to use PHP tags correctly.
+- Grasp the basics of PHP syntax and structure.
+- Declare and use variables in PHP.
+- Create and manipulate indexed arrays.
+- Understand and use associative arrays.
+- Apply array functions for sorting, searching, and modifying array.

 ## 🛠 Tools & Technologies
 - **PHP**: The language of choice for this journey.